 This dicta does nothing.
 Certainly, it cannot be read to overturn, sub silentio, the supreme court's prior decisions limiting the public trust to state-owned beaches bounded on the landward side by the mean high water mark.
 West v.
 Slick, 313 N.C.
-33, 60, 326 S.E.2d 601, 617 (1985) ("The long standing right of the public to pass over and along the strip of land lying between the high-water mark and the low-water mark ... is well established ....") (emphasis added); id. at 62, 617 ("The high-water mark is generally computed as a mean or average high-tide ...."); Carolina Beach Fishing Pier, Inc. v.
+33, 60, 326 S.E.2d 601, 617 (1985) ("The long standing right of the public to pass over and along the strip of land lying between the high-water mark and the low-water mark... is well established....") (emphasis added); id. at 62, 617 ("The high-water mark is generally computed as a mean or average high-tide...."); Carolina Beach Fishing Pier, Inc. v.
 Town of Carolina Beach, 277 N.C.
-297, 301-03, 177 S.E.2d 513, 516-17 (1970) ("The 'strip of land between the high- and low-tide lines' is called the foreshore;" "the high-water mark is generally computed as a mean or average high-tide intersion of a mark is generally computed as a mean or average high-tide lines' is called the foreshore;" "the foreshore is reserved for the use of the public.").
+297, 301-03, 177 S.E.2d 513, 516-17 (1970) ("The 'strip of land between the high- and low-tide lines' is called the foreshore;" "the high-water mark is generally computed as a mean or average high-tide;" "the foreshore is reserved for the use of the public.").

 Even if the Concerned Citizens statement had some force (it does not), it would undercut, not help, the Town's position.
 In light of the facts of that case, and giving the statement the most generous reading, perhaps the Town could spin it to suggest the Concerned Citizens majority thought the public trust doctrine might, with some unknown qualifications, afford temporary pedestrian passage across private land.
 But that is not what is going on here.
 The Town has authorized people to drive their pickup trucks and cars onto the Nies' land to park, drive, and party.
-Opening Brief at 10- holdings that limit the public trust to the mean high water mark trump the Concerned
+Opening Brief at 10-13.
+It drives and parks its own vehicles on the Nies' land.
+Id.
+Nothing in Concerned Citizens remotely sanctions this.
+In any event, the debate is academic, since actual holdings that limit the public trust to the mean high water mark trump the Concerned Citizens dicta and render it of no effect.